 Alternative medical practitioners believe that expectant mothers may take saffron during the second trimester, preferably from the fifth month — the time when the baby starts moving in the womb.
 Also, the pregnancy gets stable by then.

 Women usually take just a couple of strands (20 to 30 milligrams) of saffron a day.
 Intake of more than the said amount of saffron might have some side effects.

 Side Effects Of Saffron During Pregnancy

 Saffron can be harmful when you take it in excessive quantities.

-- Premature labor or abortion: As mentioned above, the intake of excessive saffron increases the body heat, and might lead to premature labor or abortion (11).
+- Premature labor or abortion: As mentioned above, the intake of excessive saffron may increase body heat, and might lead to premature labor or abortion (11).
 Therefore, you should be careful about the dosage you take.

 - Other effects: Some may have bleeding, nausea, vomiting, and diarrhea (1).

-People use saffron in very minimal quantities due to its toxicity as well as the exorbitant cost.
-However, it can be consumed in multiple ways.
+People use saffron in minimal quantities due to its toxicity, as well as the exorbitant cost.
+However, it might be consumed in multiple ways.

 Various Ways Women Consume Saffron During Pregnancy

 Here is how you may try consuming saffron.
 But talk to your doctor before adding saffron to your diet: